OpenBB-finance/OpenBB/openbb_sdk/README.md

 ## API keys

-To fully leverage the OpenBB Platform you need to configure some API keys to connect with data providers.
-Here are the 3 options on how to do it:
+To fully leverage the OpenBB Platform you need to get some API keys to connect with data providers.
+Here are the 3 options on where to set them:

-1. From OpenBB Hub
+1. OpenBB Hub
-2. At runtime
+2. Runtime
-3. From local file
+3. Local file

-### 1. From OpenBB Hub
+### 1. OpenBB Hub

 You can also load your the keys from the OpenBB Hub.
 Get your personal access token at https://my.openbb.co/app/sdk/pat.